narasak/parrot_3d/README.md

 * Use more aluminum, more carbon fiber and less printed parts (3D printed parts can crack and are less reliable)

 ![Parrot 3D Y-Axis](https://github.com/narasak/parrot_3d/blob/master/img/Parrot_3D_Y-Axis_Small.jpg?raw=true)
-* Open source by providing STL and DWG Drawing (For STEP files we will provide soon)
+* Open source by providing STL and DWG Drawing (For STEP files we will provide in the future)

 ### Community
 Here are the places were the Parrot 3D project is the most active.
 Do not hesitate to ask if you have a question :